nickeblewis/nicklewis.net.7/content/solutions/using-markdown-and-visual-studio.md

  - JAMStack
  - VS Code
 ---

+_This document is a work in progress, as is most of this website.
+I am gradually writing down my experiences as a developer to share with other people.
+If you are interested in seeing the complete document, please post a comment below and we shall notify you_

 Let me start this article with the statement, "I use Visual Studio Code as a CMS" and that is because that is precisely what I do and here are some reasons for why I do so.

 ## Markdown